Tackling a post-war building

-Despite being listed for its architectural qualities, there is an opportunity to upgrade the complex to meet modern environmental standards.
-Doing so will reduce the cost of heating apartments, and ensure the building is wind and watertight.
-Edinburgh World Heritage is consulting with residents to improve the energy efficiency of the Canongate Housing development, alongside undertaking vital conservation work on the buildings.
+Despite being listed for its architectural qualities, there was an opportunity to upgrade the complex to meet modern environmental standards.
+Doing so would reduce the cost of heating apartments, and ensure the building is wind and watertight.
+Edinburgh World Heritage consulted with residents to improve the energy efficiency of the Canongate Housing development, alongside undertaking vital conservation work on the buildings.

-This project is being funded by the Scottish Government through SEEP – Scotland’s Energy Efficiency Programme and carried out in partnership with the City of Edinburgh Council.
+This project was funded by the Scottish Government through SEEP – Scotland’s Energy Efficiency Programme and carried out in partnership with the City of Edinburgh Council.
 SEEP aims to encourage local authorities to find innovative ways to reduce emissions and tackle fuel poverty.

 “Finding the right sustainable solution for historic, listed buildings such as this will be invaluable to implementation of the national SEEP programme as a whole.